Rotendahl/rotendahl.github.io/_posts/projects/2017-07-03-Processing-Games.md

 ## About the project
 The project was a freelance job for the university of Copenhagen's School Service.
-It was part of af larger project entitled: "Who controls your brain", the project was aimed at middle school children with the purpose of teaching them about their brains.
+It was part of a larger project entitled: "Who controls your brain", the project was aimed at middle school children with the purpose of teaching them about their brains.
 These games were made as the digital part of the project and tasked them with various cognitive tasks.